 Dr. Marcantel discusses causes and symptoms of estrogen dominance in this video.
-Dr. Tina Marcantel is a naturopathic doctor in Gilbert, Arizona, who also serves the East Valley cities of Chandler, Mesa, Tempe, Scottsdale, Queen Creek, Apache Junction, and the greater Phoenix area.
+Dr. Tina Marcantel is a naturopathic doctor in Gold Canyon, Arizona, who also serves the East Valley cities of Gilbert, Chandler, Mesa, Tempe, Scottsdale, Queen Creek, Apache Junction, and the greater Phoenix area.

 What we are seeing in the clinic now is younger and younger women that are starting their menses at a very early age.
 The development of the breasts is very prominent at a very early age.
 They start the menses early and the menses is very irregular, so the mother does what she thinks is best–she brings them to the doctor and they get put on a birth control pill to regulate the period.